What is a good VO2 Max Number?Aug 07, 2022

 VO2 max is simply the amount of oxygen the body can consume during a given timeframe.
 VO2 max testing is performed in the lab on a treadmill.
 The athlete is connected to an oxygen max that measures the amount of oxygen they inhale and the amount of carbon dioxide they exhale.
-These difference in these two variables allows calculation of actual oxygen delivery to the muscles.
+The difference in these two variables allows for calculating actual oxygen delivery to the muscles.

 The test lasts about 8-12 minutes.
 The athlete warms up and gradually increases the running speed all the way up until they can no longer run any faster, and at that point, they are done.
 If the test is done correctly, the athlete should reach their maximal heart rate at the end of the test, which will correspond with their VO2 max.
 There are a number of protocols for testing VO2 max in a lab setting.

 - V = volume